zaalang/docs/docs/language/structs.rst

 Properties
 ----------

-Since a method without parameters may be called without the parentheses, a getter can naturally be defined.
+Since a method without parameters may be called without the parenthesis, a getter can naturally be defined.
 A method with the same name ending in '=' can also be defined which will act as a setter function.

 .. code-block:: zaalang